neontapir/managertools-logging/README.md

     Notes: |none| Steve was upset by Tony trying to provoke him in the team room.
     Actions: |none|

 Notice a couple of things here.
-I used the `new-hire` script to create some infrastructure for Tony.
-However, when I didn't do that with Steve, the script prompted me for the data it needed.
+I used the `new-hire` command to create some infrastructure for Tony.
+However, when I didn't do that with Steve, the command prompted me for the data it needed.
 Here are the files that were created:

     $ tree data